Bachelor of Science in Nursing

 A minimum average of 60% is required for admission.
 Enrolment in the program is limited to the number that can be accomodated in class and clinical practice.
 Although the minimum required average in the pre-professional year is 60%, the actual admission average for second year may be higher depending on the number of competitive applicants who apply each year.
 Every effort will be made to accomodate qualified applicants.

-Student may be considered for admission into the College of Nursing with ONE deficiency in the following prerequisite courses:
+Students may be considered for admission into the College of Nursing with ONE deficiency in the following prerequisite courses:

 - Nutrition or